 They say spirituality is the study of the spirit.
 While scientists have struggled to catch up with the matter fully, witches, warlocks, psychics and others within the community have been doing it for centuries, uncovering the secrets forgotten by time.
-Fortunately, time does not have amnesia: these secrets and more can be unlocked at Leith Witchcraft Market on September 11, 2022.
+Fortunately, time does not have amnesia: these secrets and more can be unlocked at Leith Witchcraft Market on December 3.

 Located at Leith Arches, the market has a unique allure that draws in ‘witchy crafters and crafty witches’.
 You can top up your crystal collection, get a tarot card or palm reading, buy your first tarot deck or simply join a coven.
 And to further get into the witchy spirit, treat yourself to handmade magical jewellery, art in multiple forms by local artists or skull-shaped handmade soap.